Child Care Policy, Strategy and Principles

 If continuing care within his/her family is not possible we will make every effort to identify suitable alternative carers, reflecting the child's ethnic, religious, cultural and linguistic background wherever possible and appropriate.
 We will seek to identify suitable local placements to provide educational and social continuity.
 We will promote continued constructive contact with their parents, grandparents, siblings, half siblings, families and friends.

-We will ensure that Permanence Plans are made for all Children Looked After within 4 months of their becoming looked after and enacted as quickly as possible.
+We will ensure that Permanence Planning is considered / enacted as soon as a child becomes looked after.
 If a young person remains in care we will ensure that they are supported when they leave care at least until they are 21, to give them a positive start to independent living.
-We will undertake carry out our duties according to our Leaving Care Policy (see The Hertfordshire Policy Statement on the Education of Children Looked After).
+We will undertake/carry out our duties according to our Leaving Care Policy.

 We will consult with children, their parents and other significant adults about plans for their care and these plans will be subject to independent review.
 We will also consult about the services we provide and ensure that children have access to advocacy services that will assist them in being heard.